Help visitors explore your content by displaying links to other related posts to your blog posts.

 These template families use a built-in algorithm to display related posts automatically at the bottom of each blog post:

-Each related post link displays the post thumbnail, publication date, and title.
+Each related post link displays the post featured image, publication date, and title.

-Which related posts display depends on your Blog Page content, but the template considers these attributes when selecting posts:
+Which related posts display depends on your blog page content, but the template considers these attributes when choosing posts: